bigdata-i523/hid325/README.md

    hid:
    - 325
    title: This is my paper about data sharing
+   abstract: >
-   abstract: This paper showcases the lack of data sharing and the explain the importance of data sharing,and the                replications of sciences.
+       This paper showcases the lack of data sharing and the explain the importance of data sharing, and the replications of sciences.
    url: https://github.com/bigdata-i523/sample-hid000/paper2/report.pdf
    type: latex
    status: in progress